- How is uterine sarcoma treated?

 Lymph node surgery

 Your surgeon may do a procedure called a lymph node dissection or a lymph node sampling, which removes lymph nodes in the pelvis and around the aorta (the main artery that runs from the heart down along the back of the abdomen and pelvis).
 These lymph nodes are examined under a microscope to see if they contain cancer cells.
 If cancer is found in the lymph nodes, it means that the cancer has already spread outside of the uterus.
-This carries a poor prognosis (outlook for survival).
+This carries a poor prognosis (outlook).
 This operation is done through the same surgical incision in the abdomen as the simple abdominal hysterectomy or radical abdominal hysterectomy.
 If a vaginal hysterectomy has been done, the lymph nodes can be removed with laparoscopic surgery.

 Removing lymph nodes in the pelvis can lead to a buildup of fluid in the legs, a condition called lymphedema.
 This occurs more often if radiation is given after surgery.
+More information about lymphedema can be found in our document Understanding Lymphedema for Cancers Other Than Breast Cancer.

 Other procedures that may be done during surgery

 - Omentectomy: The omentum is a layer of fatty tissue that covers the abdominal contents like an apron.
 Cancer sometimes spreads to this tissue.
 When this tissue is removed, it is called an omentectomy.
-The omentum is sometimes removed at the time the hysterectomy is done if cancer has spread there or as a part of staging.
+The omentum is sometimes removed at the same time the hysterectomy is done if cancer has spread there or as a part of staging.

 - Peritoneal biopsies: The tissue lining the pelvis and abdomen is called the peritoneum.
 Peritoneal biopsies remove small pieces of this lining to check for cancer cells.